Grace Under Fire: Production

+The show was created by Chuck Lorre, who was fresh off five years of writing for Roseanne.
+Lorre wrote six episodes of the first season but found himself booted from the show by Butler; in a 2001 interview, Dave Thomas described it as a power struggle between the two because of Butler's desire to have control of the show for herself, which on a "not consciously intentional" level helped to hinder the show.
+Thomas himself tried to leave the show but could not do so due to his contract.
+He described the mood among the people on the show after Lorre's departure as such: "We were all just trying to get through this, make the money, and get out with some shred of dignity and pride."

 Controversy and cancellation

 As the third season concluded in the spring of 1996, Jon Paul Steuer left the series.
 Sources have speculated that Steuer's mother pulled him out of the show after an incident with Butler, who allegedly flashed her breasts at the 12-year-old actor.
-At the start of Season 4, Sam Horrigan became the third actor to play Quentin Kelly, and with him in the role, the character's age advanced to 15.

 In the fourth and fifth seasons of the show, Butler was fighting a painkiller addiction, for which she eventually sought medical help.
 Cast member Julie White left the show after Season 4, also citing Butler's behavior as the reason.
-The show, which had been a Top 20 series for its first three seasons, began to take a significant drop in the ratings during season four, from 13th place to 45th.

-Butler's first round of treatment and rehab delayed the start of the fifth season until November.
-After Grace Under Fire resumed production on season five, a newly clean Butler struggled to stay that way; morale on the set was little better than in the previous season because of the star's erratic behavior.
-Around the holidays, Butler relapsed again, and although the producers were as committed as ever to continuing the show, ABC was becoming concerned about Butler's overall health, and was less patient with her increasing frequency of missed tapings.

-The show's ratings continued to fall dramatically, which may have well been attributed to Butler's reputation in the press, the longer-than-usual hiatus the series took between seasons four and five, and the fact that the character of Grace Kelly no longer went through the kinds of struggles that had made the show successful earlier on.
-The addition of Julia Duffy several episodes into the fifth season was a last-ditch attempt to improve the ratings, but with Butler in her current state, the network was not inspired to continue on.
-Rather abruptly, with the February 17, 1998, telecast, ABC canceled the series.
-The three-month-long final season averaged #68 in the 1997–98 Nielsen ratings.
+With the February 17, 1998, telecast, ABC canceled the series.

 Syndication

 The series aired in syndication on the Oxygen Network in the United States.
 In the United Kingdom, the series was picked up by BBC2 where it aired from 1994 to 1999.
 The show was added to Hulu on March 1, 2014.
-Upon the network's April 15, 2015, launch, the series began airing on U.S. digital broadcast network Laff, which has carried Grace largely ever since.
-As of November 26, 2020, the entire series can be seen in Canada on Amazon Prime Video.
+Upon the network's April 15, 2015, launch, the series began airing on the American digital broadcast network Laff, which has carried Grace largely until its removal in 2021.